Inside: Make a simple icicle winter craft and activity for kids to keep them entertained indoors. An easy idea for letter of the week “I”.

-My 3 year-old is always looking for an excuse to dump glitter or salt all over the table.
-It must be the excited rush he gets from doing what he’s forbidden, like making a mess to see mommy’s reaction.
+My 3-year-old is always looking for an excuse to dump glitter or salt all over the table.
+It must be that exciting rush he gets from doing what’s forbidden as he asserts his toddler independence (and looks for a reaction from mommy)!
 What can I say, he knows how to push my buttons.

 But with the cold winter keeping us indoors more and more these days, I thought I would give him the chance to dump as much glitter as he desires with a fun icicle craft.